Find Any File is Shareware

 end

-filesBySize = {} -- a dictionary with every file's size (if over a threshold size) as the key
+filesBySize = {} -- a dictionary with every file's size (if over the threshold size) as the key

 filesByMD5 = {} -- a dictionary with every file's MD5 hash as the key and an array of the file objects as its value